 In order to truly detect the high-level events in sport video, we need to extract some low-level features such as (color, texture, shape and motion).
 In addition, cinematic feature such as (shot-types, shot-length and replays) introduce another factor that we need when we are working on sport video to produce summarized events.

-When we are talking about a soccer game, we can refer to it as a continuous sport which means that if there is an existence of such a break during the match, it can an indicator of the occurrence of important event such as (goal, penalty shot and red/yellow card).
-Therefore, the summarization process which we aimed for can be recognized by a combination of these events, for example the summarized segment may contains only the goal shots, goal attempts or penalty shots that can be described as important events.
+When we are talking about a soccer game, we can refer to it as a continuous sport which means that if there is a break during the match, it would an indicator of the occurrence of an important event such as (goal, penalty shot and red/yellow card).
+Therefore, the summarization process which we aimed for can be recognized by a combination of these events, for example the summarized segment may contain only the goal shots, goal attempts or penalty shots that represent the targeted important events.

-In this approach, we are going to highlight the most important events such as (Goals, Goal attempts), facilitate the process of automatic match, save the viewer’s time.
+In this approach, we are going to highlight the most important events such as (Goals, Goal attempts), facilitate the process of automatic match, to save the viewer’s time.

 This is dedicated to professionals to enable sport satellite channels automatically highlight the important events in a match.
-These help professionals to comment on them and help trainers to analyze their team performance, and to interested users to provide the most important events of an entire match under constraint of limited viewing.
+These help professionals to comment on them and help trainers to analyze their teams’ performance, and to interested users to provide the most important events of an entire match within a limited viewing time.

 Proposed system Block Diagram